 - Repeat steps #2 – #4 daily and bathe your dog every 8 weeks.

-* Pro tip: If you’re short on time, use a coat spray or leave-in conditioner for dogs.
+Tip: If you’re short on time, use a coat spray or leave-in conditioner for dogs.
 Mist it onto your dog’s coat and brush it through.

-Suitable for: Plush or medium length coat.
+Suitable for: Plush or medium-length coat.

 Not suitable for: Dogs with long top-coats.

-These deshedding combs do a very thorough job, remove a ton of hair from dogs, but also make quite a mess with a pile of dog hair all over the place.
-Usually, this job is best done outside or in the garage.
+These de-shedding combs do an exhaustive job, remove a ton of hair from dogs, but also make quite a mess with a pile of dog hair all over the place that you'll need to vacuum.

-Here's what you do with a pet deshedding tool:
+Here's what you do with a pet de-shedding tool:

 - Like before, shampoo and condition your dog’s hair (same pro tip applies);